medikoo/memoizee/README.md

 ##### Writing custom cache id normalizers

-There's a `normalizer` option through which we can pass custom cache id normalization function
+There's a `normalizer` option through which we can pass custom cache id normalization function.

+###### Memoizing on dictionary (object hash) arguments)

-e.g. if we want to memoize a function where argument is a hash object which we do not want to compare by instance but by its content, then we can achieve it as following:
+if we want to memoize a function where argument is a hash object which we do not want to compare by instance but by its content, then we can achieve it as following:

 ```javascript
 var mfn = memoize(